-focus on expanding the retail lending in local currency, as a strategy the Bank will focus on medium and high net individuals that are not so sensitive at current market fluctuation. moderate lending expansion to new corporate customers with focus on financing of the current activity of the companies; as a strategy the Bank will focus on medium & large corporate customers with solid financial statement that can sustain their business in the current market conditions. e a balanced loan portfolio the Bank will focus on sectors related to real economy such: food, services, trade with primary ts, agriculture, energy, distribution, constructions, real estate etc. focus on expanding the corporate and especially SME lending in local currency and convert existing exposure from foreign currency into local currency. avoid investment loans in real estate project or in non-productive projects for corporate clients; focus in co-financing the projects with EU Structural funds option for corporate and SME clients; granting working capital credit lines addressed to SMEs with state guarantee; increasing the turnover of our customers through our account - better monitoring of quality of services; improving the capital base and the prudential ratios;
+J that are not so sensitive at current market fluctuation. moderate lending expansion to new corporate customers with focus on financing of the current activity of the companies; as a strategy the Bank will focus on medium & large corporate customers with solid financial statement that can sustain their business in the current market conditions. re a balanced loan portfolio the Bank will focus on sectors related to real economy such: food, services, trade with primary cts, agriculture, energy, distribution, constructions, real estate etc. focus on expanding the corporate and especially SME lending in local currency and convert existing exposure from foreign currency into local currency. avoid investment loans in real estate project or in non-productive projects for corporate clients; focus in co-financing the projects with EU Structural funds option for corporate and SME clients; granting working capital credit lines addressed to SMEs with state guarantee; increasing the turnover of our customers through our account - better monitoring of quality of services; improving the capital base and the prudential ratios;